openregister/govuk-registers-api-client/README.md

 })
 ```

-The `RegisterClientManager` maintains individual `RegisterClient`s for every register that you wish to get data from.
+The `RegisterClientManager` maintains individual instances of `RegisterClient` for each register that you access.
 When creating a new `RegisterClientManager`, you can pass a configuration object to specify the following:
 - `cache_duration`: the amount of time (in seconds) register data is cached in-memory before any updates are retrieved
 - `page_size`: the number of results returned per page when using the `page` method of any of the collection classes (see below for more information)

 By default, `cache_duration` is set to `3600`(s) and `page_size` is set to `100`.

-## Items, Entries and Records
+## Items, entries and records

 ### Item